Meet some of our Mutation team members below!

 Content Writer

-I am Mostafa Elmalhy, born and raised in Alexandria, Egypt, I have always had a passion for biology, and I am now in Egypt STEM school which has a strong emphasis on scientific research.
-I am a native Arabic speaker and am fluent in English.
-I look forward to working with other members and make biology education more accessible.
+Mostafa is from Alexandria, Egypt.
+He has always had a passion for biology, and he is now studying at Egypt STEM school, which places a strong emphasis on scientific research.
+He is a native Arabic speaker and is also fluent in English.
+He hopes to make biology education more accessible.

 Rain Cheng